Icradle-Innovations-Ltd/StockSignalPro/README.md

 3. **Confidence Calculation**:
    - Assign confidence based on cycle clarity and strength
    - Adjust recommendations based on confidence levels

+### Market Sentiment Analysis
+The application analyzes financial news and content to determine market sentiment:

+1. **Data Collection**:
+   - Scrape financial news from reputable sources
+   - Extract relevant text content using Trafilatura
+   - Optionally filter for specific ticker mentions

+2. **Sentiment Processing**:
+   - Analyze text for bullish/bearish/neutral keywords
+   - Count and weight keyword occurrences
+   - Calculate sentiment scores for each category

+3. **Mood Determination**:
+   - Combine sentiment scores into an overall mood
+   - Classify as bullish, bearish, or neutral
+   - Assign a numeric value between 0-100

 ### Visualization Creation
 The application creates the following main types of visualizations: